Zard Ali (Afghanistan Cricketer) holds the record for the longest six in cricket history when he cleared 173 meters.

 Yuvraj Singh is definitely one of the greatest all-rounders in India.
 He was known for his destructive batting style.
 In the year 2007, he booked his name in the world’s biggest six in the cricket history list.

-India was taking on Australia on 22nd September of 2007 in ICC T20 World Cup, where Singh played a tremendous inning of 70 facing just 30 balls.
+India was taking on Australia on 22nd September of 2007 in the ICC T20 World Cup, where Singh played a tremendous inning of 70 facing just 30 balls.
 In this golden innings, he cleared Bret Lee off the ground with a 120-meter-long six.
 India became the champion in that series.